rl-floatgrasp/rl-floatgrasp/README.md

 ## Contact

-Should you have any questions or require further clarification, please do not hesitate to reach out to the primary researcher, K. Nguyen.
+Should you have any questions or require further clarification, please do not hesitate to reach out to the primary researcher, K. Nguyen at ktn222@lehigh.edu.

 We appreciate your interest in RL-FloatGrasp and look forward to any contributions or feedback.